 The September 22nd dinner event’s goal is to raise funding to repurpose an area in the school into a new Chuck Hagel STEAM Lab/Maker Space.
 A STEAM Lab/Maker Space has been a long-term wish list goal of Scotus–STEAM is an acronym for (Science–Technology–Engineering–Arts–Mathematics.)

 Students in a STEM program receive a sound education in science, technology, engineering and mathematics; but with the addition of the Arts in the STEAM program, students are allowed to experience the processes of creativity, ingenuity and innovation that the arts provides.
-Along with the Catholic, faith-based education that is part of the entire curriculum, Scotus students using the STEAM lab will be better prepared to take on leadership roles in the established and emerging careers of our society.
+And along with the Catholic, faith-based education that is part of the entire curriculum, Scotus students using the STEAM lab will be better prepared to take on leadership roles in the established and emerging careers of our society.

 This new lab will feature equipment such as: 3-D printing, robotics, graphic design, white boards, computers, video production, audio production, and a variety of material and experimental supplies.
 More importantly, the Chuck Hagel STEAM Lab will provide a “maker space” that will inspire students to integrative learning in Science, Technology, Engineering, Arts and Mathematics; and to use these subject areas to foster inquiry, critical and innovative thinking, hands-on construction and testing of models and working together to solve problems.

 “Academic excellence has long been a trademark of Scotus Central Catholic.
 The world of education continues to change and technology is the driving force for that change.
 The creation of a STEAM lab will allow our students to get hands on experience and create opportunities for innovation and creativity.
 Please consider supporting the creation of this lab and make an investment in our students.” — Jeff Ohnoutka, President